 International Relations.
 These

 students also select an emphasis within

-International Relations in either political

-students also select an emphasis within International Relations in either political
+International Relations in either political science or economics/business.

-courses in international economics and/or business.

 The economics/business emphasis

 requires two economics courses, three international economics and/or business courses,